The University of South Australia (University) ABN 37 191 313 308 is committed to:

 The University will take reasonable steps to ensure that personal information is not disclosed to a third-party, except in certain permitted situations.
 These include:

-Where the University does provide personal information to a third-party within Australia, the University will take all reasonable steps to ensure that the third-party is fully compliant with the APP.
+Where the University does provide personal information to a third-party within Australia in accordance with this policy, the University will take all reasonable steps to ensure that the third-party is fully compliant with the APP2.

 To avoid doubt, third-parties in Australia may include: